 So in closing, it is always more than just the saddle however there are plenty of designs to pick your fancy.
 Listen to your rider friends and try some things out for yourself.
 Replace that old saddle every 2 years or so depending on how much you ride.
 Make sure you are fitted properly on your bike and sitting on those “sit bones” before you start complaining that it is all the saddle’s fault.

 I would recommend you look into a no-nose saddle or a saddle with a Perineum groove to give some relief to all that soft tissue in between your legs.
-I personally have a road saddle with the cutout.
+I have a road saddle with a cutout.
 I have never had any problems with numbness or tingling and that I think is mostly due to the proper saddle position and where I carry my weight.